About West Nile fever seasonal surveillance

 In 2017 ECDC included in its epidemiological update data on equine cases.

-From 6 October 2017, ECDC publishes three types of West Nile fever maps: 1) human West Nile fever cases; 2) equine West Nile fever cases; 3) combined human and equine West Nile fever cases.
-Human cases are collected through The European Surveillance System (TESSy) and equine cases are collected through the Animal Disease Notification System (ADNS) of the European Commission.
-While the distribution of human cases covers EU/EEA countries and neighbouring countries, equine cases are covering only EU/EEA countries.
+From 6 October 2017, ECDC publishes three types of West Nile fever maps: 1) human West Nile fever cases; 2) equine West Nile fever cases; 3) combined human and equine West Nile fever outbreaks.
+Human cases are collected through The European Surveillance System (TESSy) and equine outbreaks are collected through the Animal Disease Notification System (ADNS) of the European Commission.
+While the distribution of human cases covers EU/EEA countries and neighbouring countries, equine outbreaks are covering only EU/EEA countries.

 Equine West Nile fever cases are defined according to the Terrestrial Animal Health Code of the World Organisation for Animal Health (OIE)